Shuangyi-im/sql-data-analysis/README.md

 # SQL-Data-Analysis
-Using sql queries, this project explore the relational databases and perform analysis using sql queries to answer specific business questions.
+Using sql queries, this project explores relational databases and performs analysis using sql queries to answer specific business questions.

 ## Steps
 1. Import the database from sql files and explore the SQL database entities schema to organize and connect relationships between tables
-2. Check/Assign primary keys, not-null/default values, dataframe(rows, columns, business context) of each table.
+2. Check/Assign primary keys, NOT NULL/DEFAULT values, dataframe(rows, columns, business context) of each table.
 3. Create SQL queries to clean, organize and extract series of data for analytical purpose.

 ## Lists of tables
 * ['cfpb_compliants 2500'](https://github.com/Shuangyi-im/sql-data-analysis/blob/74b6cb7d75a3c902005f7e15cea8448b7e69f86b/databases/cfpb_compliants%202500.sql)  has 2500 rows and 15 columns.
-The data are from [Consumer Complaint Database](https://www.consumerfinance.gov/data-research/consumer-complaints/) of an official website of US government, recording the complaint issues on banking activities between 2011-01-01 and 2021-12-31.
+The data are from [Consumer Complaint Database](https://www.consumerfinance.gov/data-research/consumer-complaints/) of an official website of the US government, recording the complaint issues on banking activities between 2011-01-01 and 2021-12-31.

 * 'tripadvisor_hotel_sample' and 'tripadvisor_data_for_handson_assignment_ONLY' are from online tripadvisor.com reviews of hotels (Hotel Location: USA; accommodation Year: 2012) and the lists of hotel samples showing in the reviews.